WHO 2007 reference

 5 years 1 month - 19 years

-Age falls inside the prototype helper's supported month range.
+Age falls inside the WHO 2007 supported month range.

 Estimated percentile